SwiftCode123/TryHackMe-Room-Writeups/SOC Simulator/Introduction to Phishing/README.md

 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/890bbecf-0b0e-42e8-8d93-0bc3080cc87b" />
 </p>

 - I wrote my report according to the best practices in the documentation we read earlier and included all the relevant information.
-There was no escalation required for this as the firewall blocked the connection and no sensitive information or any malware was present from what we saw.
+There was no escalation required for this as the firewall blocked the connection and no sensitive information was leaked or any malware was present from what we saw.
 I then closed the alert.
 This was one alert done!
 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/60ace5b6-69c9-402e-ba5f-06d4caa0384d" />
 </p>